-I must admit, the hardest part about the holidays for me, the part I honestly dread the most is the visit to family.
+I must admit, the hardest part about the holidays for me, the part I honestly dread the most is the visit to the family.
 It isn’t that I don’t enjoy family, but it is the inevitable meltdown that comes from a change in routine.
 There is so much food, fun, and laughter, why should my littles ever have a meltdown?
 Inevitably it happens, and the day goes from tense to nightmare.
 I’m putting a plan in place.
 Here is my How to Prevent Melt Downs During Holiday Visits.

 What causes meltdowns?

 This is always been a big question for me.
 I could never pinpoint what exactly the problem was until recently.
-My 21-month-old didn’t take a nap like normal.
+My 2-year-old didn’t take a nap like normal.
 Instead, he was running around the house like a wild man.

 He was jumping off of furniture and taking seriously the idea of trying to kill me with a heart attack.
 It was this incident that, I realized it was once again the lack of Quiet Time that changed everything.

 My 3-year-old is the same way.
 If she doesn’t get a nap, she cries over everything, especially when someone tells her no. She can go from the calm, beautifully playing little girl to a drama queen.

 When she has her meltdown it is long and loud.
 Her point is that if she doesn’t get her way she will make everyone else miserable.
 This is when I send her to her room and she is to lay on her bed.

 The easy answer is to stick to your Routine.
 The realistic answer is to alter your routines to fit what is going on.
 Just one more thing to think about right?